Abner Mikva: Political career

+Illinois House of Representatives

-He spent ten years, 1956–1966, in the Illinois House of Representatives.
-He was defeated for reelection in 1966, but "reinvented himself" as a community activist, winning election to the United States Congress in 1968.
-He served in the U.S. House from 1969 to 1973 and 1975 to 1979.
-Mikva was part of the Kosher Nostra, a group of independent, clean Democrats that included future United States Senator and Presidential candidate Paul Simon, future Illinois Comptroller and candidate for Governor Dawn Clark Netsch, and Representative Anthony Scariano.
+He spent ten years, 1956 to 1966, in the Illinois House of Representatives.
+In the Illinois House, Mikva was part of the "Kosher Nostra", a group of independent, clean Democrats that included future United States Senator and Presidential candidate Paul Simon, future Illinois Comptroller and candidate for Governor Dawn Clark Netsch, and Representative Anthony Scariano.

+U.S. House of Representatives

+Mikva lost a primary challenge to machine-backed U.S. Representative Barratt O'Hara in 1966, but "reinvented himself" as a community activist, winning election to the United States Congress in 1968.
+He served in the U.S. House of Representatives from 1969 to 1973 and 1975 to 1979.

 He first represented Illinois's 2nd District, which included the South Side's lakefront wards including Hyde Park, his residence and the University of Chicago.
 Both parties attempted to redistrict Mikva out of Congress.
 The redistricting for the 1972 elections put Hyde Park in the 1st District for the first time since 1903.
 This would have pitted Mikva against Democratic incumbent Ralph Metcalfe in a nearly 90% black district; moving to stay in the 2nd District would have matched him against Democratic incumbent Morgan F. Murphy, who had previously represented the 3rd District.
 Mikva instead moved to the North Shore's 10th District.

 After he was defeated by Republican Samuel H. Young in 1972, he ran in the 1974 Democratic wave election and beat Young with 50.9% of the vote; his status was enhanced in the predominantly Republican, suburban district because he was viewed as critical of the Chicago Democratic establishment.
 In 1976, he was reelected by 201 votes against Young in a rematch that was one of the most expensive congressional races up to that time.
 When he defeated Republican State Representative John Porter by 650 votes in 1978, he joked to supporters that he had "won by a landslide."
 Porter won the seat after Mikva resigned to become a federal judge.